It's safe and beneficial to exercise during pregnancy if your pregnancy is going well.

 - have a tear or leak from the amniotic sac that holds your baby

-- have been told your baby's growth is slow or has stopped (intrauterine growth restriction)
+- are told your baby's growth is slow or has stopped (intrauterine growth restriction)

 - are expecting twins or more